-The accompanying condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") for interim financial information and the instructions to the Securities and Exchange Commission's ("SEC") Form 10-Q and Article 8 of the SEC's Regulation S-X. Certain information and footnote disclosures normally included in the consolidated financial statements prepared in accordance with U.S. GAAP have been condensed or omitted pursuant to the rules and regulations of the SEC.
-Therefore, these condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto as of and for the year ended December 29, 2018, included in the Company's Annual Report on Form 10-K filed with the SEC on March 22, 2019.
+The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").
+Certain information and footnote disclosures normally included in the consolidated financial statements prepared in accordance with U.S. GAAP have been condensed or omitted pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC").
+These condensed consolidated financial statements should be read in conjunction with the consolidated financial statements and notes thereto as of and for the year ended December 28, 2019, included in the Company's Annual Report on Form 10-K filed with the SEC on March 10, 2020 (the "2019 Annual Report").

-The accompanying condensed consolidated financial statements as of and for the three months ended March 30, 2019 are unaudited.
 In the opinion of management, all adjustments for the fair presentation of the Company's condensed consolidated financial statements have been made.
 The adjustments are of a normal recurring nature except as otherwise noted.
 The results of operations for the interim periods are not necessarily indicative of the results to be expected for other periods or the full fiscal year.
+The Company has evaluated events occurring subsequent to March 28, 2020, through the filing date of this Quarterly Report on Form 10-Q and concluded that there were no events that required recognition and disclosures, other than those discussed elsewhere in the notes hereto.